-The Humanization Score is the measurable benchmark on every TextSight output.
+The Authenticity Score is the measurable benchmark on every TextSight output.
 Higher means more human-like.
 Lower means more AI fingerprints.
 Same number on every scan and every rewrite — so you always know exactly how far the draft is from where you want it.

 Most AI detectors give you a single percentage — "78% AI" — and walk away.
 That number tells you the verdict, but not the gap.
 You don't know whether you're close to ready or three rewrites away.